-Following the modification to tyre pressure or after changing one or more wheels, the button $\Rightarrow$ fig. 50 must be kept pressed while the ignition is on until an acoustic signal is heard and the warning lamp goes out.
+Following the modification to tyre pressure or after changing one or more wheels, the button \Rightarrow page 78, fig. 49 must be kept pressed while the ignition is on until an acoustic signal is heard and the warning lamp goes out.

-If the wheels are under excessive load (for example, driving with a trailer or heavy load), the tyre pressure must be increased to the recommended value for a full load (see the sticker on the inside of the fuel flap).
+If the wheels are under excessive load (for example, driving with a trailer or heavy load), the tire pressure must be increased to the recommended value for a full load (see the sticker on the inside of the fuel flap).
 If the tyre monitor system button is pressed down, the new tyre pressures are confirmed.

-The tyre pressure warning lamp (!) lights up
+The tyre pressure monitor indicator (!) lights up

-If the tyre pressure of one or more wheels is much lower than the value set by the driver, the tyre control warning lamp lights up $\Rightarrow \triangle$ .
+If the tyre pressure of one or more wheels is much lower than the value set by the driver, then the tyre control warning lamp lights up \Rightarrow \triangle .

-The tyre pressure warning lamp (1) flashes
+The tyre pressure monitor indicator (!) flashes

-If the tyre pressure warning lamp flashes, this indicates a fault.
-Go to the nearest specialised workshop.
+If the tyre pressure indicator flashes, this indicates a fault.
+Go to the nearest specialist workshop.

-- When the tyre pressure warning lamp lights up, reduce speed immediately and avoid any sudden manoeuvre or braking.
-Stop when possible, and check the tyre pressure and status. - The driver is responsible for maintaining correct tyre pressures.
-For this reason, tyre pressure must be regularly checked.
+- When the tyre pressure indicator lights, reduce speed immediately and avoid any sudden manoeuvre or braking.
+Stop when possible, and check the tyre pressure and status. - The driver is responsible for correct tyre pressure.
+For this reason, tyre pressure must be regularly checked. - Under certain circumstances (for example, in a sports situation, in winter conditions or on a dirt track) the tyre monitor indicator may light or function incorrectly.